-Protect your credit score: Closing your credit card can hurt your credit score if you’ve had it for many years.
-Downgrading your card instead of closing it allows you to keep the same credit line and doesn’t affect the age of the account.
+- Protect your credit score: Closing your credit card can hurt your credit score if you’ve had it for many years.
+Downgrading your card instead of closing it allows you to keep the same credit line, and it doesn’t affect the age of the account.

-You’ll lose your premium benefits: Downgrading your credit card means that you’ll lose access to many of the perks and rewards that came with the higher-fee credit card.
+- Lose premium benefits: Downgrading your credit card means you’ll lose access to many perks and rewards that came with the higher-fee credit card.
 Consider the benefits you have enjoyed before finalizing your downgrade decision.

 - Earn fewer rewards: A no-fee credit card will likely have a lower rewards structure, paying out a smaller number of points for the same amount of spending.
 If your overall spending has decreased, you’ll find yourself earning only a fraction of the rewards you previously accrued.